-In year 3 you will have access to elective modules in the Department of Computing (DoC).
-Please read their programme specifications for more details as the DoC modules might differ from the approach in the Department of Electrical and Electronic Engineering.
-In general DoC modules have a similar workload, and also provide similar support.
-You will also take a module from our I-Explore programme.
-These are modules in the areas of humanities, languages and business that are offered across the whole university.
+In your third year you will take a module from our I-Explore programme.
+These are modules in the areas of humanities, languages and business that are offered across the whole Imperial.
 I-Explore modules are designed to broaden your perspectives, give new context to your disciplinary knowledge and allow you to share your expertise for the benefit of society.
+In your fourth year you will have the option of taking at Horizons or BPES module for extra credit.
+This will not count towards year weighting.
+The module details will be recorded on your transcript with an ECTS value and overall classification of pass, merit or distinction.

-Members of staff define Final Year Projects (Year 3), however we encourage you to propose your own project and seek a supervisor amongst the members of staff.
+Members of staff define Final Year Projects (Year 4), however we encourage you to propose your own project and seek a supervisor amongst the members of staff.
 Industry-led projects are also allowed but you will need to take initiative to organise this and receive approval from the department.
 Although meetings with your supervisor are not timetabled, both you and your supervisor should mutually agree on suitable times to meet on a regular basis.
 The success of the outcome will mainly depend on your initiative, creativity, hard work and good communication with your supervisor or the GTA/research assistant who will be helping you.